A colored sl(N)-homology for links in S^3: Morphisms Induced by Local Changes of MOY Graphs

 \section{Morphisms Induced by Local Changes of MOY Graphs}

-In this section, we establish several morphisms of matrix factorizations induced by certain local changes of MOY graphs, some of which has implicitly appeared in Sections \ref{sec-circles} and \ref{mf-MOY}.
-These morphisms are building blocks of more complex morphisms in Direct Sum Decompositions (III-V) and in the chain complexes of link diagrams.
+In this section, we establish several morphisms of matrix factorizations induced by certain local changes of MOY graphs, some of which have implicitly appeared in Sections \ref{mf-MOY} and \ref{sec-circles}.
+These morphisms are building blocks of more complex morphisms in Direct Sum Decompositions (III-V) and in chain complexes of colored link diagrams.